How We Found Prior Art For A Trade Secret Infringement Case Under ITC 337?

 The implications were huge.
 A proper prior art search was the need of the hour.
 The law firm in Washington, handling the case, contacted GreyB to help in the pursuit of finding already known prior art for the trade secret in question.

-The catch- Due to the protective order surrounding the case, the exact features of the trade secret could not be disclosed to us.
+However, there was a catch — Due to the protective order surrounding the case, the exact features of the trade secret could not be disclosed to us.
 We literally had nothing to start with.
 But as we say it, “If it exists, we will find it.”
-Determined to find available prior art, if any, we set up a multi-phased process involving constant interaction and feedback with the law firm attorneys to prevent the search from going off-track.
+Determined to find available prior art, if any, we set up a multi-phased process involving constant interaction and feedback with the attorneys to prevent the search from going off-track.

 To understand the tech domain, we sent a mini technology landscape to the law firm and asked them to pick the technology in question.
 After we received the answer, which was Metallurgy, we built further nodes and asked the law firm to pick the field we were ought to be searching prior art for.